FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

         output = 'Blog: {0}\n\n'.format(b) + '\n'.join([article.title for article in article_list])
         return HttpResponse(output)

-    - Narrotr Not: Please state that Django queries will be explained later in the series
+    - Narrator Notes: Please state that Django queries will be explained later in the series

 Demonstration
 -----------
 **Add URL routing to URLConf of app**
   - Create a new file: /blog/urls.py

-  - This is the URLConf for the app
+This is the URLConf for the app
-  `

     # /blog/urls.py
     from django.conf.urls import url